 Breast Implant Options Fort Worth

-If you would like to meet with Dr. Strock to discuss your breast implant options, please feel free to request a consultationrequest a consultation online, or call our office at (817) 335-1616 to schedule an appointment.
+If you would like to meet with Dr. Strock to discuss your breast implant options, please feel free to request a consultation online, or call our office at 817-335-1616 to schedule an appointment.

 Silicone gel breast implants are the most popular choice for breast augmentation worldwide because of a more believable and natural feel that is similar to breast tissue.
-These devices contain silicone gel that is more solid, also referred to as “cohesive gel.”
-All currently available silicone gel implants have cohesive gel, but they differ in their consistency.
+The most current generations of devices contain silicone gel that is more solid, also referred to as “cohesive gel.”
+All currently available silicone gel implants have cohesive gel, but they can differ in their consistency.
 Some are thicker, or more cohesive, depending on the device type and manufacturer.
-You will be able to choose, with Dr. Strock’s guidance, whether you would like the softest gel, or more firm “gummy bear” gel that will give your augmented breasts a more firm feel.
-There are also some of the newest gel devices that offer a more firm feel by adding more gel to the breast implant, and others that offer a different and more flexible material to maximize a more naturally behaving device after implantation.
-These are examples of the issues that Dr. Strock and his team will help you choose the best approach for you.
-Dr. Strock’s familiarity with multiple manufacturer lines assures the most customized and personalized approaches to fit your needs
+Additionally, some manufacturers will fill the device shell with more gel, also creating a tighter feel with varying degrees of softness.
+This is why it is important that you seek consultation with a

 Dr. Strock and Gummy Bear Implants

-Dr. Strock has extensive experience using the popular highly cohesive silicone gel implants nicknamed “gummy bear” implants dating back to 2001.
-The first versions of “gummy bear” implants were shaped, and have since become available in smooth wall forms with a wider spectrum of gel thickness, which helps to determine how firm each implant type will feel for each patient.
-Dr. Strock’s practice served as a study site for clinical trials for the original versions of gummy bear implants beginning in 2001, and has recently started a new trial for a softer and more flexible gel device with a nano-textured shell, which combine to give these devices a unique feel that can appeal to many patients.
-Clinical trials are a critical part of the FDA approval process, and only a select group of board-certified plastic surgeons specializing in breast augmentation was invited to participate in such breast implant studies.
+Dr. Strock has extensive experience using the popular more highly cohesive silicone gel implants nicknamed “gummy bear” implants.
+Dr. Strock was amongst the first Plastic Surgeons to use “gummy bear” implants, beginning in 2001, when Dr. Strock’s practice served as a study site for clinical trials for the initial versions from Allergan and Mentor which had an anatomic or teardrop shape.
+Clinical trials are a critical part of the FDA approval process, and only a select group of board-certified plastic surgeons specializing in breast augmentation was invited to participate in the initial “gummy bear”, or highly cohesive implant studies.

 It’s important to note that the cohesive gel used in current breast implants is different than the thin liquid material that filled many earlier generations of silicone implants.
+It is also important to note that there is no industry standard for what represents a “gummy bear” implant.
 The thickest gel available now is called “highly cohesive,” which retains its shape even if removed from the outer shell.
-This group of devices, also known as “gummy bear” implants, tends to dictate shape to overlying breast tissue, which can be desirable for many patients.
 This group of devices, also known as “gummy bear” implants, tends to dictate shape to overlying breast tissue, which can be desirable for many patients.
 When you meet with Dr. Strock for your consultation, you can handle the various implant options to feel the differences between types of silicone gel implants.

 Amber, RealSelf.com user